alireza787b/px4xplane/lib/SDK/README.txt

 This section contains per-release notes for the history of the X-Plane SDK.

+X-Plane SDK Release 4.1.1 10/10/2024

+This is a bug fix to the SDK itself; the dylib link paths on the included XPLM and XPWidgets frameworks now contain paths compatible with all versions of X-Plane and not just X-Plane 12.1.0 and newer.
+Fixes XPD-16057 and includes doc clarification for sound callbacks.

+X-Plane SDK Release 4.1.0 4/10/2024

+The 4.1.0 SDK includes two new sets of APIs:

+ - XPLMAvionics has new APIs to create custom plugin-driven glass displays, as well as extended callbacks for overriding the existing displays.

+ - XPLMNavigation has new APIs for interacting with the FMS and its flight- plans.

+This version of the SDK requires X-Plane 12.1.0 or newer.

 X-Plane SDK Release 4.0.1 3/16/2023

 The 4.0.1 SDK fixes the XPLMSound.h header, which contained invalid C code